ucdaviscl/soliloquy_variation/README.md

 sentalter.py requires [PyFST](https://pyfst.github.io), which requires [OpenFST](https://openfst.org) version 1.3 [(direct link to download)](http://openfst.org/twiki/pub/FST/FstDownload/openfst-1.3.4.tar.gz).
 Newer versions of OpenFST do not work with PyFST.

 However, a fork of PyFST is [available](https://github.com/placebokkk/pyfst) and supports the latest version of OpenFST.

+Using the neural language model requires [OpenNMT](https://github.com/OpenNMT/OpenNMT/), see the installation instructions.
+Note that GPU support is required to use the pretrained model.

 sentalter.py has only been tested in ubuntu linux, and lexalter.py has been tested in ubuntu linux and mac os.